alireza-constantin/astro-blog/src/content/post/test1.md

 ---
-title: "My Second Post"
+title: "My First Post"
-publishDate: "12 June 2022"
+publishDate: "5 August 2023"
 description: "Another example post for Astro Cactus, this time written in a plain markdown file"
-tags: ["example", "blog"]
 ---

 ## This is a post made with Markdown